JPShag/DMA-FW-Guide-2.0/README.md

 ### **1.1 Purpose of the Guide**

-The primary objective of this guide is to equip developers, security researchers, and hardware engineers with the knowledge and practical steps necessary to develop custom DMA firmware for accurate 1:1 hardware device emulation using FPGA-based systems like **PCILeech-FPGA**.
-This enables applications in hardware testing, system debugging, malware analysis, and other scenarios requiring undetectable or legitimate-looking device emulation.
+The primary goal of this guide is to provide a step-by-step approach to developing custom firmware for FPGA-based DMA hardware, enabling accurate emulation of PCIe devices.
+This facilitates applications in hardware testing, security research, system debugging, and more.

 ### **1.2 Target Audience**

+- **Beginners**: Individuals new to firmware development and FPGA programming.
-- **Firmware Developers**: Engineers building custom firmware for hardware emulation, testing, or bypassing hardware restrictions.
+- **Firmware Developers**: Engineers creating custom firmware for device emulation or testing.
-- **Hardware Testers**: Professionals emulating faulty or outdated hardware devices to assess system resilience or compatibility.
+- **Hardware Engineers**: Professionals working on hardware device development and testing.
-- **Security Researchers**: Individuals utilizing custom firmware for vulnerability testing, malware analysis, or security assessments.
+- **Security Researchers**: Individuals interested in hardware-based security analysis.
-- **FPGA Enthusiasts**: Hobbyists exploring FPGA customization and low-level hardware emulation.
-- **Non-Programmers**: Individuals with minimal programming experience who are interested in learning about firmware development and device emulation.

 ---

 ## **2. Key Definitions**

-Understanding the terminology is crucial for effectively following this guide.
-Below are key definitions related to PCIe, DMA, and device emulation:
+Understanding the terminology is crucial for effective firmware development.

-- **DMA (Direct Memory Access)**: A capability allowing hardware devices to directly read from or write to system memory without CPU intervention, facilitating rapid data transfers.
+- **DMA (Direct Memory Access)**: Allows hardware devices to access system memory directly, bypassing the CPU.
+- **FPGA (Field Programmable Gate Array)**: A reconfigurable integrated circuit that can be programmed to perform specific hardware functions.
+- **PCIe (Peripheral Component Interconnect Express)**: A high-speed serial computer expansion bus standard for connecting hardware devices.
-- **TLP (Transaction Layer Packet)**: The fundamental unit of communication in PCIe architecture, encapsulating control and data information.
+- **TLP (Transaction Layer Packet)**: The fundamental unit of communication in PCIe, encapsulating control and data information.
-- **BAR (Base Address Register)**: Registers in PCIe devices that map device memory into system memory space, defining memory and I/O address regions.
+- **BAR (Base Address Register)**: Registers in PCIe devices that map device memory into system memory space.
-- **FPGA (Field Programmable Gate Array)**: A reconfigurable integrated circuit that can be programmed to perform specific hardware functions, enabling custom device emulation.
-- **MSI/MSI-X (Message Signaled Interrupts)**: Mechanisms used by PCIe devices to send interrupts to the CPU, handling asynchronous events.
-- **Device Serial Number (DSN)**: A unique identifier associated with a specific device, often used for advanced device identification and verification.
+- **Device Serial Number (DSN)**: A unique identifier for a hardware device.
-- **PCIe Configuration Space**: A memory area where PCIe devices provide information about themselves and configure operational parameters.
-- **Donor Card**: A PCIe device used to extract configuration and identification details for the purpose of emulating its behavior on an FPGA.
-- **ACs (Anti-Cheats)**: Software mechanisms designed to prevent cheating in games and applications by detecting unauthorized hardware or software modifications.

 ---